-Window patching is a technique that incorporates a thin plastic film on a box and any other types of product packaging, serving a dual purpose.
+Window patching is a technique that applies a thin plastic film to a die-cut window on any box or packaging.

-The window provides a glimpse of the product.
-It is often to tease a product, creating a sense of excitement and wonder, therefore naturally enhancing their unboxing experience.
-However, the decision to add a film patch will depend on the nature of the product.
+The window provides your customers with a glimpse of the product without opening the packaging.
+It is often used to showcase a high-end product, creating a sense of confidence in your product, therefore naturally enhancing purchasing power.
+However, the decision to add a film patch depends on the nature of the product.

 Window Patching Films

 Aside from paperboard, plastic is one of the most common materials for packaging, especially polyethylene terephthalate (PET) and polyvinyl chloride (PVC) plastics.

 PET film is molded into the required shape, followed by a drying process for enhanced protection.
 The strong reinforcement provided by PET makes it tamper-proof, hence resulting in excellent resistance to the daily wear and tear.
 Companies often use window packaging film for food packaging and beverage bottles to help showcase the quality of their products.